What is an HRA?

 3. Group coverage HRA (GCHRA)

-The group coverage HRA (GCHRA), or integrated HRA, is available to businesses of all sizes that offer a group health insurance policy.
+The group coverage HRA (GCHRA), or integrated HRA, is available to businesses of all sizes.
+Organizations must offer a group health insurance policy.
 In this case, only company employees who opt into the health plan can take advantage of the HRA.

-With an integrated HRA, employers can offer monthly allowances for employees to pay for any qualified health expense not fully paid for in their group health insurance policy.
+With an integrated HRA, employers can offer monthly allowances for employees to pay for any qualified health expense.
+This includes those their group health insurance policy doesn’t fully pay for.
 Common types of expenses that are eligible for reimbursement with an integrated HRA include copays, coinsurance, and expenses employees pay before their deductible is met.
+You can’t reimburse premiums with a GCHRA.

 Businesses of all sizes can offer the integrated HRA.
 There are no allowance limits, and, like the ICHRA, employers can offer different allowance amounts based on employee classes.